JUMPN Trading Up 1.7% This Week (JST)

-JUMPN (JST) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM Eastern on April 10th.
-One JUMPN token can currently be purchased for $11.19 or 0.00056964 BTC on popular cryptocurrency exchanges.
-During the last seven days, JUMPN has traded up 1.7% against the U.S. dollar.
-JUMPN has a market cap of $1,118.53 billion and $0.26 worth of JUMPN was traded on exchanges in the last day.
+JUMPN (JST) traded flat against the U.S. dollar during the 1-day period ending at 8:00 AM Eastern on April 15th.
+One JUMPN token can now be bought for approximately $11.19 or 0.00056964 BTC on popular exchanges.
+During the last week, JUMPN has traded 1.7% higher against the U.S. dollar.
+JUMPN has a market cap of $1,118.53 billion and $0.26 worth of JUMPN was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.